splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel8.md

 # SC4S_DEST_SPLUNK_HEC_DEFAULT_TLS_VERIFY=no
 ```

-* Reload systemctl and restart syslog-ng (example here is shown for systemd option (1) above)
+11. Reload systemctl and restart syslog-ng (example here is shown for systemd option (1) above)

 ```bash
 sudo systemctl daemon-reload
 sudo systemctl enable sc4s
 sudo systemctl start sc4s
 ```
-## Configure SC4S Listening Ports
+## Configure SC4S listening ports

-Most enterprises use UDP/TCP port 514 as the default as their main listening port for syslog "soup" traffic, and TCP port 6514 for TLS.
-The standard SC4S configuration reflect these defaults.
-These defaults can be changed by adding the following
+The standard SC4S configuration uses UDP/TCP port 514 as the default for the listening port for syslog "soup" traffic, and TCP port 6514 for TLS.
+You can change these defaults by adding the following
-additional environment variables with appropriate values to the ``env_file`` above:
+additional environment variables to the ``env_file``:
 ```dotenv
 SC4S_LISTEN_DEFAULT_TCP_PORT=514
 SC4S_LISTEN_DEFAULT_UDP_PORT=514